 Not once but twice —

-First through manipulative covert vice;
+First, through manipulative covert vice;

-Second through the-holy-name-of-matrimony lies:
+Second, through holy-name-of-matrimony lies:

-If you have to live polygyny,
+If you must live polygyny,

 To save your soul eternally,

-Marry a man you’ll never fall for,
+Marry a man you’ll not fall for,

-Let alone desire sexually.
+Let alone want sexually.

 This assures he can’t hurt you emotionally.